Bago Vineyards is excited to announce the Bago Maze is now complete and open to the public.

 Admission is $10 Adults, $7 Children.
 Group bookings are strictly by appointment only.
 Please phone us on 02 6585 7099 to enquire about making a group booking.

 The Bago Maze is open from 9.30am every day.
 Last entry to the maze is 4pm.
 The Bago Maze takes approximately 20 minutes to an hour to complete.

-The maze will form the first and central element of the future planed Bago Gardens, which Bago Vineyards will be developing over the next few years.
+The maze will form the first and central element of the future planned Bago Gardens, which Bago Vineyards will be developing over the next few years.

-Once complete, the maze will be the largest hedge maze in NSW with a total area of 10,000 square metres and 2000 metres of pathways.
+The Bago Maze is the largest hedge maze in NSW, with a total area of 10,000 square metres and 2000 metres of pathways.
 The design of the maze has taken inspiration from the surrounding vineyard and bushland, incorporating a myriad of symbolic imagery within its pathways and hedges.
 The cyclic and seasonal nature of the vineyard together with the flowing influences of earth, air and water is represented in two interlaced spirals.
 From the centres of these spirals, tendril like pathways radiate to the outer limits of the maze where two lookout towers will enable views over hedges and help walkers plot their ways out.

 Deep within the maze a series of bridges and boardwalks over a sunken path add a third dimension and are symbolic of the twists and tangles of an ever growing grapevine.
 As the walker approaches the end of the maze they will pass through a section representative of a bunch of grapes (the final product of the vineyard) and exit at a point where grapes become wine.

 The aim of the maze is to be fun and challenging.
 An optional task, if accepted will be to find several hidden items throughout its tangled paths, each of these items will produce clues of how to solve the maze and provide a key to its hidden secret.